-I know you want to create a great kids costume for Halloween, but you don’t want to spend a fortune for something that will only be worn once.
+I know you want to create a great kids costume for Halloween, but you don’t want to spend a fortune on something that will only be worn once.
 With a little ingenuity, you will find you have several options!
-The costumes I’ve included here can be created with ready-made, off-the-rack clothing or you can take the time to sew from scratch.
+The costume I’ve included here can be created with ready-made, off-the-rack clothing or you can take the time to sew from scratch.

 Yes, I know sewing seems to be a dirty word.
 But- I promise it’s a lot easier than you think.
 If you would rather purchase your costume, check out these ideas.

 Things you may need:

 So Connor was only 11 months for his first Halloween.
 Since he had no idea about candy, I knew that I would be passing out candy to the neighborhood.
 Certainly, I was not carting around my not-yet-walking child around for something he couldn’t even chew.

 I always passed out candy with my faithful English Springer Spaniel, MJ, at my side.
 I certainly didn’t want her to miss out on Halloween due to the baby.
 Thus, the idea was born.
 MJ would be the patient, and my son would be her veterinarian!